Advertiser Disclosure

 With more destinations across the U.S., Europe, Australia, and Japan, the Epic Pass pays for itself if you plan to ski more than 4 days in the season, so it’s a no-brainer regarding value.

-If your alpine escapes will be in the U.S. but you’d like the option to ski internationally and you have kids in tow, consider the Ikon Base Pass.
-The tiered pricing structure for young adults, children, and infants makes it an attractive option for families.
+If your alpine escapes are in the U.S., but you’d like to ski internationally and you have kids in tow, consider the Ikon Base Pass.
+The tiered pricing structure for young adults, children, and infants makes it attractive to families.
 Just watch out for those blackout dates when booking.

-If you plan a nomadic season and want to explore multiple resorts for shorter stays, then definitely take a look at the Mountain Collective pass.
+If you plan a nomadic season and want to explore multiple resorts for shorter stays, look at the Mountain Collective pass.
 I would love to hear from someone who takes up the challenge to ski all the locations available on this pass, bringing their daily lift ticket cost down to around $11!

 Hot Tip:

-Check out how much flying with your gear will cost you in our guide that examines over 70 airline ski and snowboard baggage policies
+Check out how much flying with your gear will cost in our guide, which examines over 70 airline ski and snowboard baggage policies

 Final Thoughts

 An alpine holiday is a bit like a ski boot.
-There is no one-size-fits-all option that works for everyone, and the same is true when considering which season pass best suits you and your family.
+No one-size-fits-all option works for everyone, and the same is true when considering which season pass best suits you and your family.

-I recommend planning which mountains you intend to visit and working backward from there, keeping in mind that some of the passes cover multiple mountains and all have different benefits.
-Also, always remember to read the fine print regarding holiday restrictions, blackout periods, usage limits, and timing.
+I recommend planning which mountains to visit and working backward from there, considering that some passes cover multiple mountains and all have different benefits.
+Also, always read the fine print regarding holiday restrictions, blackout periods, usage limits, and timing.

-Then, once you commit to your pass, make sure you use it!
-Life is short, and if you’re anything like me, the mountain is my happy place.
-When you’re carving down that mountain on your skis or board, you literally can’t think of anything else but your next turn.
+Then, once you commit to your pass, use it!
+Life is short; if you’re anything like me, the mountain is my happy place.
+When you’re carving down that mountain on your skis or board, you can’t think of anything but your next turn.
 And when you get to the point in the season when you’ve visited the mountain enough that your pass has paid for itself, there’s no better feeling than knowing you’re essentially skiing for free.

 Lastly, as an Aussie snowboarder writing for a U.S. publication, I know you’re spoiled for choice when it comes to ski resorts in your home country.
 Still, I encourage you to use your season pass to full advantage and book a trip to the southern hemisphere.
-Come enjoy the awesome Australian snow or visit our cousins in New Zealand and carve up some Kiwi powder.
+Enjoy the awesome Australian snow, or visit our cousins in New Zealand and carve up some Kiwi powder.

 After all, we live in a world with a 365-day ski season and endless winter — you just have to chase it.